 HMRC agreement dates determine the deadline for PAYE Settlement Agreement (PSA).
 Check the deadlines and when to pay to avoid penalties.
 This guide also explains how to change or cancel a PSA.

 HM Revenue and Customs can approve the PAYE Settlement Agreement for employers before the start of the tax year (6th of April).

 In this case, you would be able to include any employee expenses and benefits that are already contained in the PSA agreement.

 So, what happens if HMRC approve the PSA after the tax year has already started?
 In this situation, as an employer you would usually need to make a separate report for some of the items.

-What if the PSA was approved between the 6th of April 2019 and the 5th of July 2019?
-In this case, you need to use form P11D to report employee expenses and benefits given throughout the 2018 to 2019 tax year that were:
+What if the PSA was approved between the 6th of April and the 5th of July?
+In this case, you need to use form P11D to report employee expenses and benefits given throughout that particular tax year that were:

 Employers must pay a PAYE Settlement Agreement before the deadline.
 The time limit for any tax and National Insurance owed under a PSA is the 22nd of October after the tax year to which the PSA applies.
 The deadline is the 19th of October if you plan on paying by postal methods.

 Failing to pay a PAYE Settlement Agreement, or paying late PSAs, can result in a fine or interest charges.

 You can change the items covered under a PAYE Settlement Agreement.
 You would need to send the details of any changes to the same office that issued it.